 Who can treat UTIs and when should I see a specialist?

 If you believe you have a UTI, give us a call at 804.288.4084.
 Same-day appointments are available.
-UTIs can be treated by any of our OB-GYNs or urology experts.
-However, the following individuals should consider seeing Dr. Lonny Green or Dr. Tovia Smith, both who specialize in the treatment of UTIs:
+UTIs can be treated by any of our OB-GYNs or urogynecology experts.
+However, the following individuals should consider seeing Dr. Tovia Smith or Dr. Megan Shannon, urogynecologists, who specialize in the treatment of UTIs:

 - Women who have had recurrent UTIs (three UTIs in the past 12 months or two UTIs in the past six months)